-I went to Iran to work on a book of the 2500th celebration of the formation of the Persian Empire.
+I went to Iran in 1971 to work on a book of the 2500th celebration of the formation of the Persian Empire.

 I passed the assignment to Burt Glinn because he was better dressed than I was and had brought a tuxedo along.
 I am always the worst dressed person in the room so they were relieved not to have me visible to VIPs.